GE-McKinsey Nine-Field Matrix: PowerPoint Template

 What are the key differences between the BCG Matrix and the GE-McKinsey Nine-Field Matrix?

-The BCG Matrix and the GE-McKinsey Matrix are both business strategy tools used to analyze a company's business portfolio, but there are some key differences between them.
+The BCG Matrix and the GE-McKinsey Matrix are both business strategy tools used to analyze a company's business portfolio, but there are some critical differences between them.

-- Metrics: The BCG Matrix evaluates a company's products based on two metrics: market share and market growth rate.
-The GE-McKinsey Matrix evaluates a company's business units based on two metrics: industry attractiveness and business strength.
+2. Metrics: The BCG Matrix evaluates a company's products based on market share and growth rate.
+In contrast, the GE-McKinsey Matrix evaluates a company's business units based on industry attractiveness and business strength.

-- Matrix structure: The BCG Matrix is a two-by-two matrix, while the GE-McKinsey Matrix is a three-by-three matrix.
+3. Matrix structure: The BCG Matrix is two-by-two, while the GE-McKinsey Matrix is three-by-three.

-- Business unit categorization: The BCG Matrix categorizes business units as either "stars", "cash cows", "question marks", or "dogs".
-The GE-McKinsey Matrix categorizes business units based on a combination of their industry attractiveness and business strength.
+4. Business unit categorization: The BCG Matrix categorizes business units as either "stars," "cash cows," "question marks," or "dogs."
+The GE-McKinsey Matrix categorizes business units based on their industry attractiveness and business strength.

-- Strategic focus (Strategic Focus Framework): The BCG Matrix helps companies determine which products to invest in, which to divest, and which to hold onto.
-The GE-McKinsey Matrix helps companies make strategic decisions about which business units to invest in, which ones to divest, and which ones to restructure.
+5. Strategic focus (Strategic Focus Framework): The BCG Matrix helps companies determine which products to invest in, which to divest, and which to hold onto.
+The GE-McKinsey Matrix helps companies decide which business units to invest in, which ones to clear, and which to restructure.

 In summary, the BCG Matrix is a tool used to analyze a company's product portfolio, while the GE-McKinsey Matrix is used to analyze a company's entire business portfolio.
-The two matrices use different metrics and categorization schemes to evaluate a company's portfolio, and they have different strategic focuses.
+The two matrices use different metrics and categorization schemes to evaluate a company's portfolio and have different strategic focuses.

 BCG Matrix: Introduction and Excel Template